stall with various oriental spices in local bazaar

 Artisanal Workshops: A Source of Livelihood

-The artisanal workshops that line the streets of the Marrekesh Almedina are not just places of craft; they are sources of livelihood for countless families.
+The artisanal workshops that line the streets of Marrakesh Almedina are not just places of craft; they are sources of livelihood for countless families.
 These workshops have preserved traditional Moroccan crafts, such as leatherwork, metal engraving, and carpet weaving.
 The goods produced here are highly sought after both locally and internationally, providing a significant economic boost.

 Supporting Local Communities: A Ripple Effect